renovate-bot/zw/docs/guides/02_ice.md

 </div>

-:::info FAQ What is ice?
+:::info FAQ: What is ice?

 The word **ice** means something that's added (like ice to a drink) – and in ZI syntax it means adding a modifier to a next zi command, and also something that's temporary because it melts – and this means that the modification will last only for a single next zi command.